Hove railway station

-Hove railway station serves Hove in the county of East Sussex, England.
+Hove railway station serves Hove, in Brighton and Hove in the county of East Sussex, England.
 It is 50 mi 56 chain measured from London Victoria.
 The station and the majority of trains serving it are operated by Southern.

 Gatwick Express trains stable at Hove from time to time.

 It is the closest railway station to the County Cricket Ground, Hove where Sussex CCC play matches.

 History

 The original Hove railway station, situated further to the east, opened on 11 May 1840 by the London & Brighton Railway, on its line from Brighton to Shoreham-by-Sea, designed by the architect David Mocatta.
 It closed on 1 March 1880, and the site became part of Holland Road Goods Depot.
 A wooden halt named Holland Road Halt was also opened a short distance to the west in 1905, served by local trains towards Worthing and on the branch line to Devil's Dyke.
 This closed in 1956, and no trace now remains of its platforms.

 The present Hove station was opened on 1 October 1865.
 It was originally named Cliftonville, then West Brighton, before being renamed Hove and West Brighton in 1894 and finally Hove' in 1895.